addcn/docker-lnmp/README.md

 # Introduction

 Deploy lnmp(Linux, Nginx, MySQL, PHP7) using docker.
+[Read More...](http://www.jianshu.com/p/fcd0e542a6b2)

 ## How To Use?